OrestisSl/Mini-Shopping-Cart/README.md

 # Shopping Cart Mini Project

-This mini project demonstrates the implementation of a shopping cart feature using React.
-It consists of two main components: `ProductList` and `Cart`.
+This mini project showcases the implementation of a shopping cart feature using React.
+It consists of three main components: `ProductList`, `Cart`, and `ProductCard`.

 ## ProductList Component